 What is The Faerie Queene?

-The author was born in East Smithfield, London, around 1552.
+Edmund Spenser, author of The Faerie Queene, was born in East Smithfield, London, around 1552.
 He grew up in London and eventually went to Cambridge for his education, where he studied at Pembroke College.
 At the age of 26 he became a secretary to the Bishop of Rochester, John Young.
 A year later, he had his first publication (The Shepheardes Calender).
 That was also the time when he married his first wife, Machabyas Childe, with which he had two children.

 Spenser would spend a lot of time in Ireland, where he served under Lord Arthur Grey.
 But even after his service ended, he remained in Ireland, as he had acquired land there.